arduenify/terminal-trainer/README.md

 ## 1.3 Core Features

-### User Profiles

-Allows users to create, read, update, and delete their profiles, complete with progress tracking, achievements, and preferred terminal environment settings.

 ### Exercises

 Enables administrators to create, read, update, and delete interactive exercises, specifying the task, difficulty, and any necessary prerequisites.